Test Coverage

 The generated Report consists of information panels at the top and a table below.
 The panels display following information:

-Testing Setup details
+Testing Project details

 Coverage of Requirements